gjTool/gjTool/readme.txt

-GjTool.js is a JS class library that mimics the chain call of jQuery, and the API usage is similar to jQuery, gjTool like a simple version of JQ.
+GjTool.js is a javascript class library that mimics the chain call of jQuery, and the API usage is similar to jQuery, gjTool like a simple version of JQ.

 The global variables of external exposure are gjTool, Gj, and if you want to use the $ symbol, you can start to define: var $ = gjTool;

 Author: GaoJin.
-QQ: 305250069
+QQ: 861366490

 Selector:

 ID selector, class selector, label selector, wildcard Group selector, descendant selector, attribute selector.

-For example: '#nav','.subNav','div ','div.test','.div.abc','input[type=button]',
+For example: '#nav'¡¢ '.subNav '¡¢'div '¡¢'div.test' ¡¢'.div.abc'  ¡¢ 'input[type=button]'¡¢
-'.div .ul li, #div','.div ul .li','.div ul li:eq(0)','.div ul
+'.div .ul li , #div'¡¢  '.div ul .li'¡¢ '.div ul li:eq(0)'¡¢ '.div ul li:first'¡¢'.div ul li:odd'¡¢ '.div ul li:not(:eq(0))'

  li:last'.